AdnSmile/AdnSmile/README.md

 - 👋 Hi, I’m @AdnSmile
 - 👀 I’m interested in Web programming and make simple program
 - 🌱 I’m currently learning Java and Python
-- 📫 How to reach me email ragnarokakun9@gmail.com
+- 📫 How to reach me?

 <!---
 AdnSmile/AdnSmile is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.